 Trying to add a new flavor during the week is rather challenging but not impossible.
-As you may have notice we are not beans eaters in our family, and as lamb was on the dinner menu, I wanted to prepare something new.
+As you may have noticed we are not beans eaters in our family, and as the lamb was on the dinner menu, I wanted to prepare something new.

-The white bean recipe last night was a combination of three recipe books and created as I was looking at my ingredients that I had on hand and did not feel like going to the store to just purchase one ingredient.
+The white bean recipe last night was a combination of three recipe books and was created as I was looking at the ingredients that I had on hand and did not feel like going to the store to just purchase one ingredient.

 Herbs Rack of Lamb with White Bean and Rosemary Ragout

 - 2 rack lamb chops 2 frenched rack of lamb - 8 chops

 - 1 tbsp mustard seeds 1 tablespoon mustard seeds